haiiliin/abqpy/docs/source/user/python/use-scripts/object-model.md

 Abaqus extends Python with approximately 500 additional objects, and there are many relationships between these objects.
 As a result, the complete Abaqus object model is too complex to illustrate in a single figure.

-In general terms the Abaqus object model is divided into the Session, the Mdb, and the Odb objects, as shown in {numref}`cmd-int-model-overview-nls`
+In general terms the Abaqus object model is divided into the Session, the Mdb, and the Odb objects, as shown in [](#cmd-int-model-overview-nls)

 (cmd-int-model-overview-nls)=